LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Developing RAJA Code
 =========================

-New features, bugfixes, and other changes are developed on a **feature branch** Each such branch should be based on the RAJA ``develop`` branch.
+New features, bugfixes, and other changes are developed on a **feature branch.**
+Each such branch should be based on the RAJA ``develop`` branch.
 For more information on the branch development model used in RAJA, please see :ref:`branching-label`.
 When you want to make a contribution, first ensure